Topics in the Article:

 1) Hydrate the Body with Earthen Minerals Beginning in the Early Morning

-1 tiny scooper of Ormalite is optional for added stress relief and sense of well being (opens the heart).
+1 tiny scooper (1/32 tsp.) of Ormalite is optional for added stress relief and sense of well being (opens the heart).

-Make a second quart to be consumed throughout the day (at least 20 minutes prior to a meal), leaving some for just before bed (see below).
+Whether you use Mineral Manna or make your own mineral blend, with the minerals that settle to the bottom, add another quart of water to be consumed throughout the day (at least 20 minutes prior to a meal), leaving some for just before bed (see below).

 2) Alkalize the Body with Green Superfoods from the Earth & Sea